 A few weeks ago, inundated with discounted offers for Blue Apron, I threw in the dishtowel and ordered up a subscription.
 I figured why not?
 Maybe it would inject my repertoire with some new dishes and give me a break from the boredom of planning and shopping for food.
 I had resisted mainly because Blue Apron lacked a local or regional food option.
-But who cares when you can spend $50 on a month of food without having to shop once, right?
-(My Blue Apron, with a discount for joining, was $39.92 for two dinners for four people for the first week and then $69.92 for two dinners for four for second week.)
+But who cares when you can save $50 on a month of food without having to shop once, right?

 The chops were massive and beautiful.
 Pure heritage pork — three big ones were definitely enough to feed the extended family.
 We threw the meat on the grill and then dished up bowls of the pre-made gazpacho, a spicy and fresh kick off to the dinner that everyone appreciated.
 Cooking the vegetable dish proved to be the biggest challenge, mainly because I’m not used to following directions when I cook.

 My approach to cooking is more about what’s almost gone bad in my fridge and less about Alice Waters’ what’s-fresh-in-the-fields ideal.
 Some nights, all goes as planned, and we have a vibrant pasta primavera or a succulent braised pork loin with fresh veggies on the side and some rice and pan gravy (the closest thing to a sauce I make).
 Most likely, though, we’re stir-frying up stray limp vegetables with as much ginger and garlic as we can muster to mask the taste of the old veggie drawer.
 Still, no matter what I’m throwing together for dinner, cooking has become automatic — smashing garlic, chopping veggies, stirring pots is my evening therapy.